 Jeffrey Myers, Division Director

-Dr. Jeff Myers is a General Dentist and Associate Dean Clinical Affairs at the Faculty of Dentistry.
+Dr. Jeff Myers is a General Dentist at the Faculty of Dentistry.
 As Associate Dean, his responsibilities include oversight of the Faculty’s clinical activities and patient care.
 Together with his team of dental assistants, hygienists, clerical, technical and other specialist staff, he supports the school’s teaching mission.
 Dr. Myers also serves as Chair of the Clinical Education Committee.
 This committee, comprised of the directors of the Faculty’s clinical divisions, is responsible for coordinating clinical teaching in the third and fourth years of the program.

 Dr. Myers is a past president of the Association of Canadian Faculties of Dentistry and was Chair of the ACFD’s Clinical Affairs Committee.
 He has frequently served as a site surveyor for the Commission on Dental Accreditation of Canada.